CivicActions/guidebook/practice-areas/engineering/drupal/drupal-developer-tips-for-getting-the-most-out-of-open-source.md

 ## Reaping the benefits

-Coding to high standards and contributing back has very tangible benefits, the type that project managers and bookkeepers can easily understand, including:
+Coding to high standards and contributing back has very tangible benefits, the type that project managers and bookkeepers can understand, including:

 -   Reduced upgrade and maintenance costs.
 -   Greater stability.